BIO-3004 Ecosystem-based management - 10 ECTS

 If absent from one of the seminars, a written assignment must be delivered (1-2 pages).

 There will be a re-sit examination for students that did not pass the previous ordinary examination.
-In case students already have delivered the written assignment and only need to complete the oral exam, this could be used for the portifolio assessment.
+In case students already have delivered the written assignment, only the oral exam must be retaken.

 - About the course